GiuseppeTT/BRRP/docs/index.md

 ### Introduction

 Hello and welcome to my implementation of risk parity to the Brazilian stock market.
-In this page, I will quickly explain to you what is risk parity, which assets we can use to implement it and what was the historical performance of this fascinating strategy.
+In this page, I will quickly explain to you what is risk parity, which assets we can use to implement it and what has been the historical performance of this fascinating strategy.

 ### Risk parity